phact/dsefs-demo/docsrc/content/Introduction/index.md

 * DSEFS loading, unloading, and joining to, from, and with Cassandra
 * DSEFS for checkpointing of Spark Streaming jobs

+Studio is provided in this demo to aid in further investigation, however none of the default Notebooks are used.
+All steps for this demo will be performed by logging into node0 of the cluster.

 ### Business Takeaways

 When a use case arises that requires a distributed filesystem, customers do not necesarlily have to get a third party hadoop vendor involved.
 Most of these cases can be covered by DSEFS.